 Basically the same applies to a rental bicycle as to a rental car.
-Take a good look at the bike before you hand it over.
+Take a good look at the bike before you rent it.
 Draw attention to defects so that you do not end up being liable for any costs.
-If necessary, you can usually also take out additional insurance.
+If necessary, you can usually also sign an additional insurance.
 Large rental companies such as MacBike or Yellow Bike Tours have several stops in Amsterdam and are easily recognisable by their red or yellow bicycles - even if they quickly identify you as a tourist.
-You can therefore also expect other road users to be a little more considerate.
+Therefore you can also expect other road users to be a little more considerate.

 5. How much does it cost to rent a bicycle in Amsterdam?